jbtiglao/about-the-weather/README.md

   * [stackoverflow](https://stackoverflow.com/questions/10104634/how-to-convert-00b0-degree-sign-unicode-character)
   * [How to Understand the UV Index](https://www.verywellhealth.com/know-your-uv-index-1069524)
   * [ColorHexa](https://www.colorhexa.com/)
-  * [RapidTables](https://www.rapidtables.com/web/color/index.html) for the HTML/CSS color codes.
-  * The amazing Natalie Merchant and 10,000 Maniacs whose song Like the Weather kept me company while developing this application.
+  * The amazing Natalie Merchant and 10,000 Maniacs' whose song Like The Weather inspired the application's title and kept me company while developing this app.

   ---
   ## Author